UNdot33K/ScriptKiddie_AV/README.md

 open for you the files that you should examine.

 - WinMerge it is automatically called and opens the output files with the detected changes.
-- There was a name change for the output files
+- There was a name change, also for the output files
 - Some code improvements (tweaks).
+- Error handling
 - Improved CMP.exe

 That's all for now i hope you enjoy using it, let me know your comments and or suggestions